The Problems with Testosterone Replacement Therapies

 Typical Types of Testosterone Replacement Therapies

 For those who are prescribed testosterone replacement therapy for low testosterone, it typically comes in a few different forms.
-Each have different pros and cons associated with them, and typically your doctor will prescribe the form that makes the most sense given your health history, the purpose of the treatment, and treatment objectives.
+Each has different pros and cons associated with them, and typically your doctor will prescribe the form that makes the most sense given your health history, the purpose of the treatment, and treatment objectives.
 The most common types of testosterone replacement therapies include:

 - Testosterone patches, which are applied to the skin and changed periodically, delivering medicine through the skin.
 They work similar to anti-smoking patches or birth control patches in that sense.